Budibase/website/content/blog/automation/business-process-optimization.md

 * Crafting automation rules to reduce the need for manual calculations.
 * Implementing defined review and approval processes to speed up communications.
 * Leveraging integrations to create more efficient follow-on actions, including for billing.

-Take a look at our [project cost estimation template](https://budibase.com/professional-services/templates/project-cost-estimation-template/) to find out more.

 ### IT incident responses